Spangold

-Spangold is a family of shape memory-effect alloys (SME) of gold, copper, and aluminum in either 18K or 23K which, when heated and cooled correctly, results in a multi-colored faceted finish which is appealing as jewelry.
+Spangold is a family of shape memory-effect alloys (SME) of gold, copper, and aluminum in either 18K or 23K.
 The name of the family is a play on the word "spangled".

 Spangold is a beta-phase alloy with a nominal stoichiometry of Au7Cu5Al4 and a nominal composition by mass of 76% gold, 18% copper, and 6% aluminum.
 The texture is caused by the induction of a martensitic-type phase transformation on a polished surface.

+Spangold undergoes a martensitic-type phase transformation when properly treated.
+This phase transformation is induced on a polished surface of the alloy.
+Martensitic transformations are a common feature in shape memory alloys, and they involve a reversible change in crystal structure that allows the material to recover its original shape when subjected to specific temperature changes.